metrorailings/OwlBlog/content/posts/2022-week-10-insights.md

 I think Todd Bowles and his blitzes have been frustrating Geno.

-On top of that, it doesn't look like to me that Seattle's been getting much pressure on Brady.
+On top of that, it doesn't look like to me that Seattle's mustering much pressure on Brady.
+I don't even see them invoking the blitz much here.